Why choose UCLA Health for kidney cancer care?

 Some types of kidney cancer may be treated without surgery using:

-Active surveillance: A wait-and-watch approach that is an option for growths that have a low potential to spread.
+Active surveillance: Close surveillance is an option for many small masses that have a low potential to spread.

 Immunotherapy: Therapies that stimulate the body’s immune system to attack cancer cells.
-Kidney cancer is responsive to immunotherapy.
-Our patients often go into remission after receiving these therapies.
+Many of our patients can have remission after receiving these therapies.

 Targeted therapy: These oral medications stop tumors from developing new blood vessels that can help them grow.
 Targeted therapies typically have fewer side effects than standard chemotherapy treatments .